Lack Of Communication In The Workplace: Causes, Effects, & Solutions

 • Potential solution: Klara and other managers could attend periodic management communication training, with an emphasis on setting SMART goals and encouraging questions.

-Case 2: One team doesn’t communicate essential updates with another.
+Scenario 2: One team doesn’t communicate essential updates with another.

 A software company’s marketing and product departments don’t collaborate well.
 The product team conducts research and development (R&D) to penetrate new client verticals but doesn’t share features or target customer details outside the team.